-STEMI is a HealthCare application which helps save lives and optimizes communication between paramedics and stroke and trauma centres in an urgent situation.
-The app resolves two main problems between paramedics and the hospital team that cause the unoptimized process of patient management.
+STEMI is an emergency medical software that helps save lives and optimizes communication between paramedics and stroke and trauma centers in an urgent situations.
+The emergency medical service app resolves two main problems between paramedics and the hospital team that cause the unoptimized process of patient management.

-- 1) Miscommunication because a wide variety of communications channels are used (e.g. phone calls, dispatch centres, text messages, fax, emails, pagers, etc.).
+- 1) Miscommunication because a wide variety of communications channels are used (e.g. phone calls, dispatch centers, text messages, fax, emails, pagers, etc.).

 - 2) Long treatment times.